 Marianne was the daughter of Francesco Rosso and Concetta Bertucci.
 Francesco Rosso had one sister. ( the Rosso family it is said had origins in France, and it is history that under Napoleon much of Italy was part of the French Empire).
 In fact Francesco Rosso had immigrated to Chicago, and bought a farm there, but his wife Concetta Bertucci did not want to move to Chicago and stayed in Simbario, Italy.

-Concetta Bertucci, the daughter of Vincenzo and
+Concetta Bertucci, the daughter of Vincenzo and Maria

-immigrated to Chicago to tame it in the late 1800's.
+to Chicago to tame it in the late 1800's.

 The Bertucci's in America